jmquigley/util.html/README.md

 ## API

+#### Attributes

+- `events` - an array of possible events that can be used in javascript for event listeners.
+The list was taken from [MDN](https://developer.mozilla.org/en-US/docs/Web/Events).

 #### functions

 - [getFontWidth](docs/index.md#getFontInfo) - Reads the current font style information from the body of the current document.